codalotl/goagentbench/SPEC.md

 - If a result's token or cost is 0, it is considered missing, and not included in averages (but the average of all zeros is "0" in the output csv).
 - Do NOT include any results from `./results/smoke`.
 - Round all decimal values (ex: success_rate; avg_cost; etc) to nearest hundredth.
 Remove trailing zeros after the decimal, and unnecessary decimals.

+Publishing results:
+If `--publish`, write the csv output to a file in the `./result_summaries/summary_<datetime>` directory, where `<datetime>` is the timestamp of the run (in human readable format, not epoch seconds).
+Within this dir, the file should be `report.csv`.
+As a peer to this file, write `command` which just writes the command that was run ex: `goagentbench report --scenarios="self/must_modify,self/patch" --agents="cursor-agent,claude" --models="gpt-5.2-high" --limit="1" --after="2025-12-22" --publish`.

+In addition writing these files, also update README.md, as follows:
+- Repace the text between `<!-- BEGIN_RESULTS -->` and `<!-- END_RESULTS -->` with a markdown table version of the csv.
+Besure to keep the comment markers.
+- The table version of the CVS has fewer columns:
+    - Agent
+    - Model
+    - Success (format this as a percent, like `23%`)
+    - Avg Cost (format as `$1.23`)
+    - Avg Time (format as `1m 3s`)
+- Below the table, add the text, "Results as of <datetime>.
+See <link to the corresponding result_summaries item>".

 ## scenario.yml